olawalesalaudeen/olawalesalaudeen.github.io/_pages/about.md

   - /about.html
 ---

-Olawale (Wale) Salaudeen is a fourth-year Ph.D. candidate in Computer Science at the University of Illinois at Urbana-Champaign, specializing in statistical machine learning and causality.
-His research focuses on developing robust algorithms, model selection techniques, and model evaluation in the presence of distribution shifts.
-Wale's goal is to improve the reliability and performance of machine learning models for real-world decision-making.
-His research interests extend to diverse applications, including neuroscience/neuroimaging, healthcare, and fairness.
-Wale has received esteemed recognition, including the Sloan Scholarship, Beckman Graduate Research Fellowship, GEM Associate Fellowship, and NSF Miniature Brain Machinery Traineeship.

-Before pursuing his Ph.D. at the University of Illinois, Wale obtained a Bachelor of Science degree in Mechanical Engineering from Texas A&M University, with minors in Computer Science and Mathematics.
-Throughout his doctoral studies, Wale has further expanded his expertise through research internships at Sandia National Laboratories and Google Brain Causality.
-Additionally, he gained practical experience in machine learning through an internship at Cruise LLC.
----
 My name is Olawale (Wale) Salaudeen, and I am a fourth-year Ph.D. candidate in Computer Science at the University of Illinois at Urbana-Champaign and a visiting student researcher at Stanford University (2022-present), advised by <a href="http://sanmi.cs.illinois.edu/" target="_blank">Sanmi Koyejo.</a> Throughout my PhD, I am honored to have received a Sloan Scholarship, Beckman Graduate Research Fellowship, GEM Associate Fellowship, and an NSF Miniature Brain Machinery Traineeship.
 Prior to Illinois, I received a Bachelors of Science in Mechanical Engineering with minors in Computer Science and Mathematics from the Texas A&M University.

 # Research Interests